Skip to content

 Long-term stress management refers to consistent strategies that build stress resilience and prevent chronic stress-related health issues.

-❓ FAQ 2: Can stress ever be completely eliminated?
+❓ FAQ 2: Can stress ever be eliminated?

 No. Stress is a natural part of life.
-The goal is improving recovery and resilience, not eliminating stress entirely.
+The goal is improving recovery and resilience, not eliminating stress.

 ❓ FAQ 3: How long does it take to build stress resilience?